Home » Do Tortoises Shells Grow with Them?

 Each shell looks different depending on the tortoise’s breed, age, size, and health.

 How it grows will be similar for all tortoises.
-Shells, like bones, take time to grow.
-During growth periods, all three layers that make up the shell expand, adding new material to the shell.
+Shells, like bones, take time to develop.
+All three layers that make up the shell expand during growth periods, adding new material.

 Egg Stage And Hatching

 Like most creatures, tortoise development starts with fertilization.
-This transitions to the embryo stage, where the baby and its shell continuously grow over the course of 100-160 days of incubation.
+This transitions to the embryo stage, where the baby and its shell continuously grow over 100-160 days of incubation.

 There are several stages to tortoise development.
 At around stage 16 or 17, the carapace begins to form.
 This is the hard upper layer of the shell, which will do the most work defending the tortoise from harm.